 Does Raw Kale Interfere with Calcium Absorption?

 Does this mean you should not add kale or other greens that contain oxalic acid to your smoothies?
 Not necessarily.
-Cooking or steaming these vegetables can significantly reduce the amount of oxalic acid present, which will help with calcium absorption (make sure to drain your greens thoroughly as the oxalates go into the water).
+In their raw form, these greens should not be considered a good source of calcium.
+However, by cooking or steaming these vegetables you can significantly reduce the amount of oxalic acid present, which will help with calcium absorption (make sure to drain your greens thoroughly as the oxalates go into the water).

 One suggestion would be to precook your leafy greens and store them in the freezer (in individual portions) for quick access.
 When you’re ready to make your smoothie, just grab a portion and throw it in!
 Cooked and drained, kale is also a great addition to soups, stews, and even pizza!
 Other methods to reduce their antinutrient content include sprouting and fermenting.